direktiv-apps/http-request/readme.md

  - string: Plain string payload, e.g. JSON
  - base64: Will be "converted" to binary and attached
  - file: File payload, e.g. instance or workflow variables
+ - json: Treat the value as JSON key/values